Keywords : Muhammadan Registrar, Inspector-General of Registration and Registrar, Parda-Nashin

 Act shall commence and take cffcct in the districts named in such order, on the

-day which shall be in such order provided for the commencement thereof. - In this Act, unless there be something repugnant in the subject or
+day which shall be in such order provided for the commencement thereof.

 context,-—